Appalled that Vikas Dubey was out on bail: Supreme Court

 Dubey was killed in an encounter in the morning of July 10 when a police vehicle carrying him from Ujjain to Kanpur met with an accident and he tried to escape from the spot in Bhauti area, the police had said.

-Prior to Dubey''s encounter, five of his alleged associated were killed in separate encounters.
+Prior to Dubey's encounter, five of his alleged associated were killed in separate encounters.